rulewis/journey-optimizer.en/help/using/building-journeys/update-profiles.md

 In test mode, the profile update will not be simulated.
 The update will be performed on the test profile.

 Only test profiles can enter a journey in test mode.
 You can either create a new test profile or turn an existing profile into a test profile.
-In Adobe Experience Platorm, you can update profiles attributes via a csv file import or API calls.
+In Adobe Experience Platform, you can update profiles attributes via a csv file import or API calls.
 A simpler method is to use an **Update Profile** action activity and change the test profile boolean field from false to true.

 For more information on the how to turn an existing profile into a test profile, refer to this [section](../building-journeys/creating-test-profiles.md#create-test-profiles-csv).